authzforce/core/README.md

 If you are using **Java 8**, make sure you set the following JVM system property is set before execution:
 `javax.xml.accessExternalSchema = http`

+## Support

+If you are experiencing problems using AuthzForce, please report your problem via the [Issue Tracker](https://github.com/authzforce/core/issues).
+Please include as much information as possible; the more we know, the better the chance of a quicker resolution.

+    Software version
+    Platform (OS and JDK)
+    Stack traces generally really help!
+If in doubt include the whole thing; often exceptions get wrapped in other exceptions and the exception right near the bottom explains the actual error, not the first few lines at the top.
+It's very easy for us to skim-read past unnecessary parts of a stack trace.
+    Log output can be useful too; sometimes enabling DEBUG logging can help;
+    Your code & configuration files are often useful.

+If you wish to contact the developers for other reasons, use [Authzforce contact mailing list](http://scr.im/az).